Friday, November 28, 2025

 This book was also infamous because of the Kirk/Spock slash fiction that was contained in the original edition that was recalled by Paramount Pictures.
 As my copy is not original and doesn’t contain the delated passages, I can’t really make a comment on it.

-Should it be canon: Considering the whole adventure is one that the end story never actually happened except in the minds of Kirk and Spock I don’t have an objection to it being cannon.
+Should it be canon: Considering the whole adventure is one that the main story never actually happened except in the minds of Kirk and Spock, I don’t have an objection to it being cannon.
+Although I don't care for the part of the Romulan Fleet Commander being the Praetor's daughter/successor.

 Cover Art: Spock is on the front of the cover wearing his Vulcan Fleet uniform.
 Behind him is Subcommander Sarela and the Romulan Fleet Commander turned Praetor.
 Behind them is a city on Romulus and a Bird of Prey flies through the sky.